enurberk/Unity-Beat--Em-Up/README.md

 # Unity-Beat-Em-Up
 ⚔️ Fight Game made in with Unity ⚔️

-I made this game by following the training video.
+I made this game by following the tutorial video.
 Assets are free for education but paid for commercial purposes.
-All rights belong to Osarion.
+All rights of assets belong to Osarion.

 ✔️ Tutorial Link: https://www.youtube.com/watch?v=gcF66q-UPCs&t=10265s